Completing the Forecast Cycle

 Decision Support

-It is also a huge topic and not one I can cover in half a lecture.
+It is also a huge topic.
 Here I just touch on a few hints and difficulties.

 Decision Support